connorgag/Udacity_MLE/Project_Three/README.md

 The file I will be using is from the survey taken in 2015, which includes 330 columns.

-More information on the data can be found on Kagge at https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?datasetId=2192&sortBy=voteCount
+More information on the data can be found on Kaggle at https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?datasetId=2192&sortBy=voteCount

 After the initial experiment, I removed the feature '_RLHLTH' because it turned out to be a derived feature from the target outcome.